Super Cup 2019: Sergio Lobera demands 100 per cent from FC Goa | Goal.com

 Super Cup 2019: Sergio Lobera demands 100 per cent from FC Goa

-After facing disappointment in the finals of the Indian Super League (ISL) in which FC Goa were edged by Bengaluru FC, coach Sergio Lobera has set his eyes on the Super Cup trophy.
+After facing disappointment in the final of the Indian Super League (ISL) in which FC Goa

 “Yes, this is a different tournament but my team is excited whenever they take the pitch.
 We are defending one club and one colour.